Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/intraday-movement-vs-return.md

 ## The Third Dimension

-To make this process more scale-invariant, I went back to my initial `download_data()` function and added a calculation for intraday movement, so that the calculation would be bundled in whenever the function was called.
-With that in mind, let's begin our plotting function.
 We first summon a figure and an axis object with a projection parameter of `3d`.

 ```python
 def multi_year_single_ticker(start_year, end_year, ticker):